 What is bad sleep quality?

 Bad sleep quality is everything that disturbs your sleep.
-Two common reasons for bad sleep are trouble falling asleep and issues staying asleep.
+Two common issues with sleep quality are trouble falling asleep and staying asleep.

-You might experience bad sleep quality for a number of reasons.
+You might experience bad sleep quality for several reasons.
 Stress, anxiety, bad habits, and past trauma are all common reasons why you have sleep issues.
-But no matter the cause, the following habits can help you get better rest.
+But no matter the cause, the habits in this article can improve your sleep.

 The blue light on your phone tricks your brain into thinking it’s daytime, and it’ll stop releasing the sleep hormone melatonin.
 Melatonin is what helps you calm down and get ready for bed.
 The blue light on your phone can stop this process, and it’s difficult to fall- and stay asleep.